AtulSinghArora/QR/_/README.md

 <!-- <img align="right" src ="https://user-images.githubusercontent.com/2003122/210131194-0be951ce-4312-44e6-92fc-c8ad91bfa46e.jpeg" width=190 /> -->

-I am a postdoctoral researcher at the [University of Maryland](https://quics.umd.edu/people/atul-singh-arora).
+I am a researcher at IIIT Hyderabad, India.
 I am fascinated by the emergence of physical insight from the application of quantum mechanics to solving computational or cryptographic tasks.
 I was initially drawn to the field by the possibility of having information theoretic security in certain cryptographic settings (e.g. key distribution, coin flipping).
-Currently, I am excited by the prospect of understanding and testing various aspects of quantum mechanics under computational assumptions.
+Currently, I am excited by the prospect of understanding and testing various aspects of quantum physics under computational assumptions.

-<sub> [ atul.singh.arora@gmail.com | asarora@caltech.edu ] </sub>
+<sub> [ atul.singh.arora@gmail.com | atul.arora@iiit.ac.in ] </sub>

 ## Education

-I was a postdoctoral researcher at [Caltech](https://iqim.caltech.edu/people/postdocs/), under the supervision of Prof Thomas VIDICK.
+I spent a year as a Hartree fellow (postdoctoral position) at the [University of Maryland](https://quics.umd.edu/people/atul-singh-arora).
+Prior to that, I was a postdoctoral researcher at [Caltech](https://iqim.caltech.edu/people/postdocs/), under the supervision of Prof Thomas VIDICK.
 For my doctoral dissertation (Sep 2020), I was advised by Prof Jérémie ROLAND at [Université libre de Bruxelles](http://quic.ulb.ac.be/members/past).
 I obtained my Bachelor's and Master's (May 2016) from [IISER Mohali](https://www.iisermohali.ac.in/students/people-sublinks/bs-ms-2011-batch), (India).
 I majored in physics and my master's thesis advisor was Prof Arvind.

 <sub>[ [curriculum vitae](https://atulsingharora.github.io/CV/cv.pdf) ] </sub>